What does John 4:28 mean?

 Verse Context:

 John 4:27–45 is an object lesson for the disciples.
 Jesus has just finished a conversation with a Samaritan woman, while the disciples were in town buying food.
-As it turns out, this supposedly unclean woman will soon bring back many people to meet Christ, while the disciples have brought no one.
-Jesus explains that some work to plant spiritual seeds, while others might be the ones collecting the harvest.
+As it turns out, this supposedly unclean woman will bring many people to meet Christ.
+The disciples have brought no one.
+Jesus explains that some work to plant spiritual seeds, while others collect the harvest.
 Both are valuable and we should be ready for opportunities in either case.

 Chapter Summary: